srobo/volunteer-emails/SR2020/2019-11-11-november-update.md

 ### Kickstart

 As you’re probably aware, Kickstart happened at the end of October.
+At the event, which was held simultaneously in three locations, we [announced][game-announcement-post] this year's game to the twenty-nine teams who attended in person.

+Our game this year, _Two Colours_, challenges teams to score points by retrieving coloured tokens from on and around a raised platform in the centre of the arena.
+They must place these tokens within their scoring zone (i.e. their corner of the arena).
+However, if a team gathers more than one token colour within their scoring zone, each token's value drops from 3 points to 1 point.
+Full details, including the prizes available this year, are available in the [rulebook][two-colours-rules].

 A huge thank-you to those who helped out, either at one of the venues or with any of the preparation.
 It’s much appreciated and helped the events run smoothly.

 ### Supporting Teams